 Your homemade tortillas may not come out as “perfect”-looking as the commercially made ones, but they will be every bit as tasty—and give you a well-deserved sense of accomplishment.Continue to 2 of 7 below.

 Mix and Knead the Dough

 We are going to use masa harina as the main ingredient in our tortillas.
 Masa harina is corn that has undergone the nixtamalization process, then dried into a powder.
-It is a wonderful product in that it allows those of who do not live in places where freshly-made corn masa is unavailable to make tamales, tortillas, and many other delicious corn-based foods.
+It is a wonderful product because it allows those who do not live in places where corn masa is freshly made to make tamales, tortillas, and many other delicious corn-based foods.

 Recipe for Basic Tortilla Dough

 In a medium-sized bowl, combine 2 cups of masa harina with 1 and 1/2 cups of warm water.
 Mix until masa harina is moistened.